plan-be/iode/CONTRIBUTE.md

 The Github Actions workflows for IODE are defined in the directory ./.github/workflows.

-The sub-directory ./.github/actions contains the local actions (used in workflows).

 The jobs declared in ./.github/workflows/github-actions-debug.yml are triggered according to keywords present in the name of the pushed branch:
 - `build_and_test_api`  -> NOT triggered if the branch name contains the word `gui`, `python`, `doc` or `nsis`